 BGCA members ages 14-18 compete on the state, regional and national levels for Youth of the year titles, while younger members, ages 6-13, compete on the local Club level for Youth of the Month awards.

 Check out our sponsors here.

 Project ACES (Accelerating Children through Education Support) AmeriCorps members serve in Boys & Girls Clubs throughout Indiana as positive role models, offering support and guidance.

-Project ACES AmeriCorps has 165 members who serve at Boys & Girls Clubs in Bloomington, Ellettsville, Goshen, Middlebury, Nappanee, Elkhart, Evansville, Columbus, Franklin, Marion, Greenfield, Corydon, Crawford, New Albany, Jeffersonville, Bedford, Lebanon, Madison, Michigan City, Crawfordsville, Mooresville, Muncie, Noblesville, Rushville, South Bend, Tipton, Richmond, Hagerstown, Zionsville, Whitestown, and Culver.
+Project ACES AmeriCorps has 165 members who serve at Boys & Girls Clubs in Bloomington, Bremen, Ellettsville, Goshen, Middlebury, Nappanee, Elkhart, Evansville, Columbus, Fort Wayme, Franklin, Marion, Greenfield, Corydon, Crawford, Bedford, Lebanon, Madison, Michigan City, Crawfordsville, Mooresville, Muncie, Noblesville, Plymouth, Rushville, South Bend, Tipton, Zionsville, and Whitestown.

 The members are positive role models for underserved children.
 The program offers homework help and supports healthy lifestyles, character and leadership development, and volunteer recruitment and management for Boys & Girls Clubs across Indiana.

 Thanks to the AmeriCorps members’ support in the past year, more than 19,000 children completed education programming and more than 16,000 improved their performance in literacy and/or math.
 More than 60,000 children increased the amount of time they spent in physical activity.
 Members recruited more than 3,500 volunteers who gave more than 20,000 hours of service in youth development programs such as homework help and coaching.